groks/ansible-repo-google/README.md

 Role Variables
 --------------

-The repos in the list variable `repo_google_all` will be installed and enabld, which by default is all of them:
+The repos in the list variable `repo_google_all` will be installed and enabled, which by default is all of them:

     repo_google_all: